chuyangliu/snake/docs/algorithms.md

 <a id="markdown-take-shortcuts" name="take-shortcuts"></a>
 #### Take Shortcuts

 Following a fixed cycle path all the time is tedious and time-consuming.
-Hamilton Solver directs the snake to take shortcuts according to the rules below.
-[1]
+Hamilton Solver directs the snake to take shortcuts according to the rules below. [[1]][ref-shortcuts]

 ![][take-shortcuts-img]

 <a id="markdown-references" name="references"></a>
 ## References

 1. Tapsell, J., Nokia 6110 Part 3 – Algorithms.
-(2015). [[Link]][link-ref-2]
+(2015). [[Link]][ref-shortcuts]

 [bfs-wiki]: https://en.wikipedia.org/wiki/Breadth-first_search